apernet/hysteria-website/docs/docs/advanced/Full-Server-Config.md

 5. The SNI to use for the TLS resolver.
 6. Disable TLS verification for the TLS resolver.
 7. The address of the HTTPS resolver.
+8. Please read the instructions at the top of the page regarding the "type selector".

 If omitted, Hysteria will use the system's default resolver.